theepicsnail/Marker/README.md

 # Known issues:

-1. Doesn't work in the hub.
-2. Doesn't decay correctly in mirrors.
+1. Doesn't decay correctly in mirrors.

 Subscribe to the [change log](https://github.com/theepicsnail/Marker/issues/1) to get notified when an update occurs.